Skip to main content

 Any MCP server works — point the agent at its URL and pick the auth type (OAuth discovery per RFC 9728, API key, bearer, or none).
 On connect, Waveguide:

-- Discovers the tools the server exposes (
+1. Discovers the tools the server exposes (tools/list).

-tools/list). - Classifies each tool into a risk tier T0–T3 using a conservative heuristic — read/search verbs are T0, writes T1, send/post/publish T2, and anything touching money or deletion T3.
+2. Classifies each tool into a risk tier T0–T3 using a conservative heuristic — read/search verbs are T0, writes T1, send/post/publish T2, and anything touching money or deletion T3.
 Unknown verbs fail safe to T2.
-You can override a tier per tool.
+On Capabilities, click a tool chip to override its tier.

-- Scans every tool description for prompt-injection / tool-poisoning patterns (instruction overrides, hidden preconditions, exfiltration directives, credential references).
-A flagged tool is deactivated until you review it.
+3. Scans every tool description for prompt-injection / tool-poisoning patterns (instruction overrides, hidden preconditions, exfiltration directives, credential references).
+A flagged tool is deactivated until you review it (same tool chip → Clear flag).

 Network manifests